 GRE Score

 The Graduate Records Examination, or GRE, is a test required of most students who have completed their undergraduate studies but have not yet begun their graduate studies.
 Most graduate programs want to see students pass the GRE.
 Why?
 Because the exam is designed to assess readiness for graduate school.
-Earning your bachelor’s degree shows great promise, but it doesn’t mean you’re ready for a graduate program yet.
+Earning your bachelor’s degree shows great promise, but it doesn’t mean you’re ready for a graduate program.
 Many students study for and take their GRE during their senior year of college.

 Health Care Experience